eoinobrien/luas-api-dotnet/README.md

 C# Wrapper around the Luas API.

 ## Features
 One API to rule the LUAS World.
 **Work in Progress.**

 * Thorough station information
-* Luas Real Time Forcast
+* Luas Real Time Forecast
 * JSON Response

 ### Get all stations' information

 The libary contains comprehensive station information, including the latitude, longitude, and parking information.

 ```cs
 LuasApi api = new LuasApi();